Frequently Asked Questions

 Q. How long will the rebate scheme be available?

-Rebates will be available from 1 October 2016 for a period of two years or until the funds are exhausted – whichever occurs first.
+Rebates will be available from 1 October 2016 until 30 September 2019 or until the funds are exhausted – whichever occurs first.
 Rebates will be allocated on a first in first served basis to eligible applicants with complete applications.

 Q. What if my application is declined?